pantheon-systems/documentation/source/content/faq.md

 Pantheon is home to many polylingual and non-English sites, and hosting a multi-language site on Pantheon requires no additional platform configuration.

-For detailed information on how to configure a multilingual Drupal site, see the [Multilingual Guide on Drupal.org](https://drupal.org/documentation/multilingual).
+For detailed information on how to configure a multilingual Drupal site, refer to the [Multilingual Guide on Drupal.org](https://drupal.org/documentation/multilingual).

 Pantheon doesn’t enforce any particular site layout or architecture for multilingual sites, but the blog entry [Working with multi-regional websites](https://webmasters.googleblog.com/2010/03/working-with-multi-regional-websites.html) from The Google Webmaster Central Blog has some fantastic recommendations.